 In comparison to other destinations where I have seen shared office spaces, something that stood out to me in Malta was how many are utlising outdoor settings as part of the coworking environment.
 From rooftop decks to terraces to balconies with a view, coworking spaces in Malta are making the very best of the pleasant climate to integrate it into the workspace.

 Coworking spaces in Malta have also been among the quickest to introduce greater flexibility, with different membership structures and options for daily and weekly rates.
 On a recent trip, when I took a workation at the Hilton Malta, it was great to have the option to switch up my surroundings and try somewhere different nearby.

-During my workation in Malta I took the opportunity to visit five different coworking spaces in Malta, each of which offered a different creative setting, and every one of them compelling in its own way.
+During my workation in Malta I took the opportunity to visit various different coworking spaces in Malta, each of which offered a different creative setting, and every one of them compelling in its own way.

 I was welcomed with a smile wherever I went, both by the space owners and people in the coworking community.
 This gave me the sense that shared office spaces in Malta are positive places to work.

 The coworking spaces I visited were mostly around the hotspot areas of the main island, but I also journeyed out to see some alternative coworking settings in more off-the-beaten-path areas.

 So, here are my thoughts and reactions on the six coworking spaces in Malta that we think you’ll love.

 SC-Coliving, St Julian’s